okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 #### Saturday 12/28/2024 -- Takayama -> Shirakawago -> Kanazawa

-- I walked over fresh snow into town for coffee @ Falo, then cash from post office ATM, then coffee @ Ember, before returning to hotel
+- I walked over fresh snow into town for coffee @ Falò Coffee Brewers, then got cash from post office ATM, then coffee @ Ember, before returning to hotel
 - got bus tickets and waited in line for twenty minutes or so
 - bus went up through the snow into the mountains
 - walk into village, found a bathroom